Blog

 The rise of deepfake technology poses a new challenge, allowing cybercriminals to create highly convincing fake audio and video content.
 AI-powered attacks can also automate various stages of an attack, making them more dangerous and difficult to detect.

-Human error remains a significant contributor to cybersecurity breaches.
+Human error remains a significant contributor to top cybersecurity trend breaches.
 Regular cybersecurity awareness training for employees can help them identify and respond to potential threats, reducing the risk of successful attacks.

 15. Conclusion